• Skip to primary navigation

 • Food scale: I usually just wing it when it comes to sandwich ingredients, but when I am wanting to be precise about how much is going where, this easy to use scale is perfect for getting just the right amount.

 We love a cool glass of mint iced tea lemonade with our sandwich!
-And maybe some potato peel chips on the side.
+And maybe some potato peel chips on the side…or if we are in a soup and sandwich mood, this pumpkin bacon soup.
 And for dessert, let’s have banana brownies!

 • The best breakfast sandwich on a plate.